malayh/k8s-iac-framework/README.md

 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?e&logo=amazon-aws&logoColor=white)

 `k8s-iac-framework` is a simple framework to setup Kubernetes clusters and manage applications running on them.
 This is ideal when you need to operate multiple k8s clusters with many apps running on each cluster.
-The purpose of this is to standardize operations and lifecycle management of clusters and the apps running on them.
+The purpose of this is to standardize operations, configuration and lifecycle management of clusters and the apps running on them.

 Following is what it does:
 * Creation of k8s clusters using opentofu and terragrunt